Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 Units: Gauss<sup>2</sup>

+### `mag.scaling_coef`

+**New in firmware v3.1.**

+Magnetic field vector scale.
+Some UAV autopilot systems (PX4, APM) do not correclty handle magnetic field measurements made in highly magnetically distorted environments.
+It is possible to work around these issues by reducing the magnitude of the magnetic field vector.

+For PX4 and APM users: if your autopilot reports that magnetometer offsets are too high, reduce this parameter to approximately 0.6 and recalibrate the magnetometer.

+Default value: 1.0, i.e. no rescaling.

 ### `gnss.warn_dimens`

 Set the node status to WARNING if the number of dimensions in the GNSS solution is below this threshold.